Rp113h/CS-Nepal-Internship-Projects/Employee Management System/README.md

 1. Ensure PHP is installed on your system.
 You can download it from [php.net](php.net).
 2. Install composer in your system.
 Composer is a dependency manager for PHP.
 Install Composer from [getcomposer.org](getcomposer.org).
-3. Install Laravel installer using command: composer global require laravel/installer
+3. Install Laravel installer using command:
+      ```bash
+      composer global require laravel/installer
+      ```
 4. As laravel is installed globally; navigate to any directory where you want to create your project.
-5. Use following command to create a new laravel project. laravel new your-project-name
+5. Use following command to create a new laravel project.
+      ```bash
+      laravel new your-project-name
+      ```
-6. Once project is created, open in any IDE or code editor of your choice.
+7. Once project is created, open in any IDE or code editor of your choice.
-7. Navigate to specific folders and apply changes as you require.
+8. Navigate to specific folders and apply changes as you require.
-8. Configure the database connection in the .env file.
+9. Configure the database connection in the .env file.
-9. Navigate to your project directory in the terminal/command prompt, and run migrations using following command. php artisan migrate
+10. Navigate to your project directory in the terminal/command prompt, and run migrations using following command.
+      ```bash
+      php artisan migrate
+      ```
-10. Similarly once again navigate to project directory, and in terminal run following command to execute your laravel project. php artisan serve
+12. Similarly once again navigate to project directory, and in terminal run following command to execute your laravel project.
+    ```bash
+    php artisan serve
+    ```
-11. Your Laravel application is now running locally on your machine.
+14. Your Laravel application is now running locally on your machine.
 By default it is hosted on 'http://127.0.0.1:8000'.

 ## License
   This project is licensed under the [MIT License](LICENSE).